latchbio/latch/docs/source/subcommands.md

 Spawns an interactive terminal prompt allowing users to choose what workspace they want to work in.
-Allows users to choose between, eg. personal and team workspaces to upload files or register workflows.
+Allows users to choose between, eg. personal and team workspaces, to upload files or register workflows.

 ## `latch get-executions`